-A grantee must provide all of the required services in the applicable SSS, TS, UB or McNair program regulations to its participants.
+A grantee must provide all of the required services (either directly through the project or through another service provider, as permitted by the applicable regulations) in the applicable SSS, TS, UB or McNair program regulations to its participants.
 However, not all participants may need all of the required services or may choose not to take advantage of them.